 With the pilot alone costing $18 million, no penny was left unspent and no historical stone unturned, demonstrating an incredible attention to detail.
 According to Variety, the costume designer John Dunn (nominated for a 2011 Emmy for his work), “hit the research libraries at FIT [Fashion Institute of Technology]… went to the Brooklyn Museum, the Met,” and “just completely immersed [him]self in 1920.”
 Martin Greenfield supplies the tailoring.

-This season’s penultimate episode, airing December 4th to 2.97 million viewers, was no exception in the fashion detail department.
+One of season two’s great episodes, the penultimate, was no exception in the fashion detail department.
 This episode depicted the backstory of one the show’s main characters, Jimmy Darmody, a Princeton dropout who enlisted to be a doughboy after beating up one of his philandering young professors.
 (The episode is aptly titled “Under God’s Power She Flourishes,” from the university’s motto.)

 Before Darmody’s booze-fuelled, belligerent mistake, there are a couple of classroom and social-season scenes providing a well executed take on pre-Great War Ivy fashion.

 “Boardwalk Empire” ran for five seasons. — PHILLIP R. PINEGAR